 After the rally, immigrant advocates and their allies went to lobby lawmakers.

-But Martinez is pressing state lawmakers to repeal New Mexico's law over fraud concerns.
+But Martinez is pressing state lawmakers to repeal New Mexico's law, contending it's subject to fraud and the state has become a magnet for immigrants seeking a driver's license that can be used as identification elsewhere.
 During her State of the State speech last week, she urged lawmakers to vote on the repeal, citing polls that showed a majority of state residents supporting scrapping the law.

 "This issue has been debated thoroughly," Martinez told lawmakers.
 "The desire of New Mexicans is clear.
 And it's time to vote to repeal this law."